-Our ForexBrokers.com team spent seven months and hundreds of hours assessing 43 different forex broker accounts
+After spending seven months and hundreds of hours researching 43 different forex brokers

-for trading FX.
-In total, over 6,000 data points were collected.
+for trading FX, our team at ForexBrokers.com team collected over 6,000 data points.
 For this review, we will compare Admiral Markets vs Plus500.

-To start this comparison, first, we will take a look at the fees charged for trading forex.
-It's important to note this is no easy task.
-Not every broker shares their average spreads, spreads can be fixed or variable (floating), execution policies differ, and brokers can act as market makers (dealers) or act as agents for execution.
-To simplify things, we analyzed everything for you and provide a single star rating for cost.
-Admiral Markets is a better option with a 3.50 star rating over Plus500's 3.00 star rating.
+To compare these two FX brokers, we will first take a look at the fees charged for trading (no easy task).
+Not every forex broker publicizes their average spreads, spreads data can vary, as can execution policies and how commissions are charged.
+Specifically, is the broker a dealing desk (market maker), no dealing desk (agency broker) or are both execution methods offered (dealing desk + STP/ECN)?
+To simplify this research, we assessed everything for you and provide a single star rating for cost.
+Admiral Markets received a rating of 3.50 stars over Plus500's 3.00 stars.

-To round out our comparison, let's look at the popular tools and features forex traders prefer.
-For platforms, some FX traders prefer MetaTrader.
-Admiral Markets makes Meta Trader available to clients, while Plus500 does not.
-Within the trading platform, charting should be robust, so we counted the number of drawing tools and total technical indicators made available.
-Admiral Markets boasts an offering of 31 charting tools compared to Plus500's 0 available charting tools.
+Next, let's look at the tools and features fx traders desire.
+With trading platforms, forex traders are all familiar with MetaTrader.
+Admiral Markets offers Meta Trader while Plus500 does not.
+Regardless of the trading platform you use, charting should be feature rich.
+To help compare these two brokers, we counted the number of drawing tools and total technical indicators made available.
+Plus500 trails Admiral Markets by 31 total charting tools, with Admiral Markets offering 31 and Plus500 offering 0.
 Plus500 boasts an offering of 103 different indicators (for example, moving averages) compared to Admiral Markets's 51 available indicators.

-Overall, Admiral Markets takes the upper hand with 4.00 stars over Plus500's 3.00 stars.
-And, when it comes to individual category awards, Admiral Markets finished with awards Best in Class - Investor Education in 2018, while Plus500 came up with none of these.
+Overall, Admiral Markets comes out on top with 4.00 stars over Plus500's 3.00 stars.
+And, when it comes to individual category awards, Admiral Markets posted awards Best in Class - Investor Education in 2018, while Plus500 found itself with none of these.